-Today, cloud computing is eating enterprise data centres, as more and more workloads are born in the cloud, and some are transforming and moving to the cloud.
-But there’s another trend that will shift workloads and data and processing and business value significantly away from the cloud.
+Today, cloud computing is eating enterprise data centers, as more and more workloads are born in the cloud, and some are transforming and moving to the cloud.
+But there's another trend that will shift workloads and data and processing and business value significantly away from the cloud.
 The edge will eat the cloud.
 And this is perhaps as important as the cloud computing trend ever was.

 Several overlapping trends are colliding: (1) cloud computing, centralising IT for massive economies of scale and agile provisioning, volatility and growth, (2) the Internet of Things (IoT), where things are becoming connected and sending reams of data, (3) machine learning, taking all of that data and improving processing and predictions, (4) Augmented and Mixed Reality (along with Virtual Reality), where people can interact with other people and things both in physical and virtual worlds, and (5) Digital Business and the Digital World, where connections between things and people are pushing us to more and more real-time interactions and decisions.